GDV1/GDV1/README.md

 # Hi, I'm Gabriel Dias 👋

 ## 👨‍💻 About Me
-I'm a Frontend Developer based in Goiânia-Goiás, Brazil This is my profile.
+I'm a Frontend Developer based in Goiânia-Goiás, Brazil.
+This is my profile.
 I am working to improve it my hard skills.
-Below I leave some of the ideas about me
+Below I leave some of the ideas about me:

 - 🔭 I’m currently working on built my career
 - 🌱 I have plans to learn Flutter, Node.JS, React and React Native